 After cluster creation is complete, check its status by using the following command:

 root@pmxvm01:~# pvecm status

-Verify that this node is now joined with the cluster with the following command:
+Verify the node to ensure it is now joined with the cluster with the command below.

 root@pmxvm02:~# pvecm nodes